Breast cancer: Symptoms, types, stages, and treatment in New Zealand

 Early detection and treatment increase the odds of beating breast cancer.
 Under New Zealand’s national screening program, women aged 45 to 69 are eligible for a free mammogram every two years.

-If you’re younger than 45 years old and in a high-risk group, you should ask your doctor about screening options.
+If you’re younger than 45 years old and in a high-risk group, you should ask your doctor about breast screening options.

 What happens after breast cancer treatment